 RBC - Regional Vice President, Integrated Markets

-responsible for Integrated Markets across 23 Retail branches in Calgary.
-She has been in the Financial Services industry for 30+ years and has held a variety of roles leading teams at regional and national levels across Canada in Retail Markets, Wealth Management, and Private Banking.
-Her comments on the panel showcased her inspiring life experiences, and a women who inspires others.
+Sandy Pound is Regional Vice President – Integrated Markets with RBC responsible for the business across 23 Retail branches in Calgary.
+She has been in the Financial Services industry for 30+ years and has held a variety of roles leading teams at regional and national levels across Canada in Retail Markets, Wealth Management and Private Banking.

-Sandy is an active volunteer in Calgary with a passion to support mental health issues and Canada’s youth.
-She is currently serving as Vice Chair on the board of Distress Centre Calgary, executive sponsor of RBC’s Employee Resource Group PRIDE and a mentor to several youths starting out in their careers through RBC’s Thrive and Career launch programs.
+Sandy is an active volunteer in Calgary with a passion to support mental health issues, Canada’s youth - Men and Women.
+She is currently serving as vice-chair on the board of Distress Centre Calgary, executive sponsor of RBC’s Employee Resource Group PRIDE and a mentor to several youths starting out in their careers through RBC’s I thrive and Career launch programs.

 Sappho - Vocalist & VR Visionary